Xa33M/SQL_Project_Data_Analytics/README.md

 <br>

 ##  1. What are the top paying jobs in Data Analytics?
-To answer this question, I looked at Data Analyst jobs that:
+To answer this question, we will look at Data Analyst jobs that:
 - Were **Junior / Entry** level,
 - **Did not** require a degree, and
 - Had a **salary value** mentioned in the posting

-The above mentioned filters will be used throughtout this project, as I am focusing specifically on those jobs where the barrier to entry is the lowest.
+The above mentioned filters will be used throughtout this project, as we are focusing specifically on those jobs where the barrier to entry is the lowest.

 ```sql
 SELECT